 Tap/Jazz is a combination class that teaches students the fundamentals of tap and jazz.
 The class focuses on rhythm, patterns, and musical coordination.
 This class is an excellent introduction for students interested in exploring different genres in a fun and supportive environment.

 The Student Division offers classes for ages 9 to 18 in all dance genres.
 Enrollment in these classes is by placement only in order to ensure the proper level for each individual dancer.
-The Academy’s curriculum is based on the National Training Curriculum of the American Ballet Theatre and all classes are guided by CBA Principal Sara Jansen Clayborne.
+The Academy’s curriculum is based on the National Training Curriculum of the American Ballet Theatre.
 Dancers will continue to progress through ABT’s curricular levels that combine the classical French, Russian, and Italian schools.
 Students will explore a large variety of classical ballet terminology, enabling them to adapt to all styles and techniques of dance.
 All dancers will work towards building flexibility, strength, musicality, coordination, concentration and communication of expression through movement.
 Additional classes in Hip-Hop, Jazz, Modern, Tap, and Musical Theatre round out the curriculum, providing creative outlet to students interested in multiple styles of dance.

 Ballet for Boys classes allow young males to explore their creative and physical dimensions in an all-boys environment.
 Leaving out the tutus and tiaras, participants will gain knowledge of music, rhythm, and kinesthetic awareness.
 Ballet for Boys is designed to develop creative thinking, expression, strength, agility, and coordination.

 Improvisational skills are challenged as students learn how to design movement phrases and develop these phrases to create their own choreography.